caijun/res4flu/README.md

         a given period.
       - Source: <https://en.wikipedia.org/wiki/Epidemic>
       - Chinese: 流行病
+  - **Epidemic final size**
+      - Definition: TODO
+      - Source: A Note on the Derivation of Epidemic Final Sizes, Generality of the Final Size Formula for an Epidemic of a Newly Invading Infectious Disease, Epidemic final size calculation
+      - Chinese: TODO
   - **Epidemic curve**
       - Definition: the frequency of new cases over time based on the date of onset of disease.